 4. Protect your network with device certificates

 Certificates aren’t just for applications; they’re for network devices too.
 SSH keys and certificates provide a secure route for devices to talk to each other.
 Make sure your devices have certificates on them to prevent unauthorized communication and subsequent attacks on the network.

 Common issues such as configuration drift and shadow IT can be discovered and remediated with regular internal audits.
 It also ensures compliance with the company’s policies and helps in formulating plans to strengthen the security landscape.

-AppViewX AUTOMATION+ is a leading network orchestration platform that monitors, manages, and automates Layer 2 to Layer 7 devices – from switches and routers, through ADCs and firewalls.
+AppViewX ADC+ is a leading network orchestration platform that monitors, manages, and automates Layer 2 to Layer 7 devices – from switches and routers, through ADCs and firewalls.
 It helps drive network agility by making the infrastructure intuitive and automated.
-Know more about AUTOMATION+ here.
+Know more about ADC+ here.